Student Organization Finances

 - Use a central mailing address

-Student organizations should use a central mailing address (the OSA or a campus resource center may be a good idea) to receive bank statements and notifications.
+Student organizations should use a central mailing address to receive bank statements and notifications.
 This way, statements and other notifications that might identify financial mismanagement cannot be easily hidden from the student organization's membership.

 Like checks, paper statements are becoming increasingly rare.
 If statements are being e-mailed or require Web site access, multiple recipients or users should be authorized.